 - While edging, the blade comes off and damages property or injures a person

 - A machine damages a client’s walkway or concrete

 - A lawn mower throws debris that injures a person or damages property

 - You cause damage to a client’s sprinkler system

 For these and other reasons, you need to have a layer of protection for you and your business.
 Lawn care insurance from Insurance Canopy can offer you protection and a layer of defense against liability claims.
-Get your policy today by clicking here.
+Get your policy today.